Luke-H-C/side-projects/GIVEasia-transaction-data-wrangling.md

 # Conclusion
-What the current state of the project and want can ben built further
+What the current state of the project and want can be built further

 PLACEHOLDER: MUST DO SPELLING AND GRAMMAR CHECK